Bryan De La Cruz Preview, Player Props: Marlins vs. Nationals

 Bryan De La Cruz At The Plate

+- He has hit a long ball in 12.7% of his games this season, and 3% of his chances at the plate.

-- De La Cruz has had at least one RBI in 33.6% of his games this season (42 of 125), with more than one RBI 16 times (12.8%).
-He has also been responsible for three or more of his team's runs in five contests.
+- De La Cruz has driven in a run in 43 games this season (34.1%), including 16 games with more than one RBI (12.7%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.